 docker compose -p stackbone-dev-<slug> down -v

-stackbone dev --no-tunnel
+stackbone dev

 Studio handshake